braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 nav_title: Best Practices and Use Cases
 platform: iOS
 page_order: 7
+description: "This developer article covers Content Card best practices, three custom use case demo apps built out by our team, accompanying code snippets, as well as an implementation walkthrough."
 ---

 # Best Practices and Use Cases
 {% include video.html id="3h5Xbhl-TxE" align="right" %}

-> This developer article covers some Content Card best practices, three custom use case demo apps built out by our team, accompanying code snippets and reasonings, as well as an implementation walkthrough.
+> This developer article covers Content Card best practices, three custom use case demo apps built out by our team, accompanying code snippets, as well as an implementation walkthrough.
+Included to the right is our full video walkthrough, with sections included and referenced throughout the rest of the article.

 ## Best Practices

 ### Design Considerations
 <br>
-__Decoupling Customer Code - Only 1 "import Appboy-iOS-SDK"__<br>
-When adding Content Cards to your codebase, a best practice is to create code that is decoupled.
+When adding Content Cards to your codebase, create code that is decoupled.
+For example, try to minimize your SDK imports down to a single "import Appboy-iOS-SDK" statement.
 This limits issues that arise from excessive SDK imports, making it easier to track, debug, and alter code.
 - __Decoupled__ - The "content" of the customer's data should be source-independent.
-You should be able to easily track where your Content Card data is coming from and going to.
+Decoupled code allows you to easily track where your Content Card data is coming from and going to.
 - __Flexibility__ - Offers type-agnostic extended functionality.
-You can extend your own custom production code to handle Content Card data
+You can extend your custom production code to handle Content Card data.
 - __Easy to Debug__ - Errors can be traced to one place.
 Because of the minimization of SDK imports, your code now has a single source of data to check and debug along.

 ## Demo Use Case Applications

-Provided below through instructional video, we have provided code snippets for each demo application, as well as accompanying code snippets and dashboard implementation examples.
+Provided below are three instructional customer use case videos.
+We have provided code snippets for each demo application, as well as dashboard implementation examples.

 ### Supplemental Content